ZupIT/beagle-docs/content/en/get-started/using-beagle/web/react.md

 export default App;
 ```

-When you make this note, you indicate to Beagle that the defined layout will be rendered on `payload.json` file.
-In this case, two components are provided on the library:

-1. `<BeagleProvider>`: Responsible to provide a `value` propriety  as `beagle-service` created on the previous step and contains the initial configurations;
+1. `<BeagleProvider>`: Provides the `beagle-service` configuration file created in the previous step.
+This is specified in the `value` property;
-2. `<BeagleRemoteView>`: Responsible to render the layout defined by the JSON specified by the `route` property.
+2. `<BeagleRemoteView>`: Renders the layout defined by the JSON specified at the `route` property.

 {{% alert color="info" %}}
-See that  **' / '** was added, because this value will be associated to the defined `baseUrl` on the `beagle-service.ts` file.
+Adds the relative path **' /welcome '** since this will be added at the `baseUrl` set at the `beagle-service.ts` file
 {{% /alert %}}

 {{% alert color="warning" %}}
-`route` in the `BeagleRemoteView` is only valid for versions 1.3.0 and above.
-For earlier versions, please, use `path` instead.
+A `route` in the `BeagleRemoteView` is only valid for versions 1.3 or higher.
+For previous versions, please use `path.`
 {{% /alert %}}

-## Use Example
+## Example

-### Test the project
+### Testing your project

-Before you test if the configuration worked, you have to run one of the commands below to initialize the application:
+To test your configuration, you need to start your application running one of the commands below :

 ```text
 yarn start